 What Is Next?
 Turning up the heat on fuel poverty

-We successfully applied for a grant from the Heat Network Efficiency Scheme (HNES).
+The charitable trust, which was founded some 500 years ago, successfully applied for a grant from the Heat Network Efficiency Scheme (HNES).

 This is a £77m grant support programme that provides funding to public, private and third sector applicants in England and Wales, to support improvements to existing district heating or communal heating projects for customers and operators.

-Lench’s Close was built in the early1980s, and it is hoped the six-month review of the heating system will improve the comfortableness of residents, spot reliability issues so they can be addressed quickly, flag ways to save on energy use and identify where there are opportunities to further contribute to the region’s net zero targets.
+Lench’s Close was built in the 1980s, and it is hoped the six-month review of the heating system will improve the comfortableness of residents, spot reliability issues so they can be addressed quickly, flag ways to save on energy use and identify where there are opportunities to further contribute to the region’s net zero targets.

 Dominic Bradley, Chief Executive of Lench’s Trust, said: “We’re delighted to have secured this funding, which will benefit not only our schemes and residents, but also wider landlords across the city with similar communal heating.